 Hanoi Budget Backpacking Tips

 As you can see from my list above, Hanoi is already an excellent bargain.
-That being said, there are always ways you can stretch your travel funds even further.
+That being said, there are always ways you can travel cheaper and stretch your travel funds even further.
 Here are a few tips for backpacking Hanoi on a budget:

 - Stay in the Old Quarter: I’m sure you’ll end up doing this anyway, as a majority of hostels are located here.
 Staying in the Old Quarter means you don’t have to spend much on transportation, and you have plenty of cheap places to eat and drink.